Uterine lipoleiomyomas result from degeneration of smooth muscle cells in an ordinary leiomyoma and represent a rare benign tumour of the uterus 1.

 Treatment and prognosis

+Lipoleiomyomas when small and asymptomatic usually to not require treatment and are clinically similar to leiomyomas.
 Treatment is similar to leiomyomas and is dependent on the clinical symptoms and the size/location of the lesion.
-Uterine artery embolization or surgical excision can be performed, as indicated 1.
+Uterine artery embolisation or surgical excision can be performed, as indicated 1.
 In general, they are benign tumours with favourable prognosis.

 General imaging differential consderations include: